-As a Community Engagement Advisor I spend my days talking to the community, taking bus tours and school excursions around the airport or doing community and school presentations.
+As a Community Engagement Manager I spend my days talking to the community, taking bus tours and school excursions around the airport or doing community and school presentations.
 On weekends you will find me at fetes and festivals or judging cake shows and dog shows.

 No two days are the same and it is this eclectic mix of working alongside the community and at an airport that keeps me coming back each day.
 It is exciting being able to introduce the residents of Brisbane to the many different parts of Brisbane Airport.

 One of my favourite moments was taking a group of primary school children who had never seen a plane before to see the Air Canada Dreamliner take off.
 This is something I will never forget.
 The screams and roaring laughter still comes rushing back when I think about it.

 10 surprising things you didn't know about Brisbane Airport

 People are often surprised about what's going on out here at the airport.
 Here are the top ten facts that blows residents minds:

 - Brisbane Airport is its own suburb with its own post code - 4008.

 - Nearly 24,000 people work at the airport across 425+ different business.